 Yellow Fever vaccination: is it safe?

-Some travellers are surprised to hear that they still need a 'short consultation' before receiving a Yellow Fever vaccination, even if they have been told they need to have it by their own GP.
+Some travellers are surprised to hear that they still need a 'single item appointment' before receiving a Yellow Fever vaccination, even if they have been told they need to have it by their own GP.
 This is because, as responsible practitioners, we have to assess: